eficode-academy/codeascode/Aarhus-Instructions.md

 Ideas could be:

- * Can you write plain true unit tests instead of functional http tests?
+ * Can you write true unit tests instead of functional http tests?
  * Can you find a way of splitting up your tests, so that you can control when to run unit tests and when to run http tests?